Solar Guide

 Saginaw Electricity Prices

-Michigan electricity prices have steadily climbed over recent years, increasing from 17.5 cents per kWh in 2021 to 19.3 cents in 2024—a concerning 10.3% rise that continues to impact Saginaw households.
+Michigan electricity rates have climbed from 17.5 cents per kWh in 2021 to 19.3 cents in 2024, consistently exceeding national averages.

 Price of Energy: Michigan vs National Average